Search: 77 results

 Verse ConceptsStrength Of God

-And I will bring you out from the people, and will gather you out of the countries in which ye are scattered, with a mighty hand, and with an out-stretched arm, and with fury poured out.
+I will bring you out from the peoples and will gather you from the countries in which you are scattered, with a mighty hand and with an outstretched arm, and with wrath poured out;

 Verse ConceptsLordship, Human And DivineGathering IsraelStrength Of God